drBenway/pixi-vn-wiki/Choice-Menus.md

-# Menus or Game Choice
+# Choice Menus

-In the visual novel, usually, there are menus or game choices that allow the player to make decisions that will affect the story.
+In the visual novel, usually, there are choice menus that allow the player to make decisions that will affect the story.

-In Pixi'VN, it is possible to create menus or game choices using the `MenuOptionLabel` class and a function to handle the choice.
+In Pixi'VN, it is possible to create choice menus using the `MenuOptionLabel` class and a function to handle the choice.

 `MenuOptionLabel` is a class which has as parameters:

-* `text`: The text that will be displayed in the menu or game choice.
+* `text`: The text that will be displayed in the choice menus.
 * `label`: The [label](/Label-and-Game-Step#label) which will be called when the player chooses the option.
 * `type`: The way the [label will be called](/Label-and-Game-Step#run-a-label).
 It is a `LabelRunModeEnum` enum.

-## Set a Menu or Game Choice
+## Set a Choice Menus

-To set a menu or game choice, use the `setMenuOptions` and pass an array of `MenuOptionLabel` and a function to handle the choice.
+To set a choice menus, use the `setMenuOptions` and pass an array of `MenuOptionLabel` and a function to handle the choice.

 ```typescript
 setDialogue("Choose a fruit:")